likexian/doh/README.md

 ctx, cancel := context.WithTimeout(context.Background(), 10*time.Second)
 defer cancel()

-// init doh client, auto select fastest from all providers c := doh.Use()
+// init doh client, auto select the fastest provider base on your like

-// OR init doh client, auto select provider base on your like c := doh.Use(doh.CloudflareProvider, doh.GoogleProvider)
+// you can also use as: c := doh.Use(), it will select from all providers c := doh.Use(doh.CloudflareProvider, doh.GoogleProvider)

 // do doh query